reserve-protocol/reserve-index-dtf/README.md

    currently there is no way to claim rewards, for example to claim AERO as a result of holding a staked Aerodrome position.
 An autocompounding layer such as beefy or yearn would be required in order to put this kind of position into a Folio
 2. **alternative community governance systems** currently only bring-your-own-erc20 governance is supported but we would like to add alternatives in the future such as (i) NFT-based governance; and (ii) an ERC20 fair launch system
-3. **price-based rebalancing**
-   currently rebalancing is auction-driven, at the quantity level. this requires making projections about how many tokens will be held at the time of execution and what their values will be. in an alternative price-based world, governance provides a target basket in terms of share-by-value and a trusted party provides prices at time of execution to convert this into a concrete set of quantities/quantity-ratios

 ### Development